More Common Law materials.

 enlarging the discretion of judges.

-that, as far as administrative principles and forms of procedure are
+far as administrative principles and forms of procedure are concerned,

-concerned, it is the opposite of the Roman civil law as it was molded
+it is the opposite of the Roman civil law as it was molded under the

-under the empire.
-The principle which, in the practical administration
+empire.
+The principle which, in the practical administration of the two

-of the two systems, marks the primary essential distinction between
+systems, marks the primary essential distinction between them, is the

-them, is the relative obligatory force under them of precedent or
+relative obligatory force under them of precedent or former decisions.

-former decisions.
-Under the common law, former decisions control the
+Under the common law, former decisions control the court

-court unconditionally.
-It is deemed by the common law indispensable
+unconditionally.
+It is deemed by the common law indispensable that

 property may be stable and certain, and not involved in perpetual